Hopefully we will be able to have a class Oct. 30 and 31, 2021,

 I have decided to have this class be a “multilevel” Rib Basket Classes,

-Gathering starts at 9.00 a.m., the basketry at 10.30 and the class goes to 4 o’clock or so.
+We will meet at 9.30 gathering or no gathering and the class goes to 3.30 .
 The class takes place in my basketry studio, near Chesterville, Ontario.

 Please bring your lunch, garden shears or kitchen shears or clippers, waterproof footwear for the gathering portion and wear clothes that could possibly have dye spilled on them.
 Wear layers in case it is warm or cold and bring a sun hat if that seems like a good idea.
 We can work in my garage or covered porch or laundry room area in case of inclement weather, but it is great to be able to work outdoors.

 Weave a Bird House using 2 Different Basketry Techniques

 Date: June 27th, 2021.
 Time 9.30 to 3.30.
 Cost 85.00

 Note: Class size currently limited to 4 students as per provincial gathering size outlines. we can work in my backyard or (garage in inclement weather) and maintain social distancing.
 I am open to other class dates including weekdays for a group of 4 (and maybe more depending on guidelines).